Skip to main content

 Now it is indeed possible that in some cases, when sporting achievement - even at the highest level - fails to provide appropriate fulfilment, this can lead to considerable disillusionment and the search for a truly spiritual path to life.

-However, even when this occurs, the resulting growth that then later unfolds is unlikely to bear any direct relationship to kinisthetic ability, though indirectly it could do so (in for example dedicating oneself to helping others achieve their own sporting potential).
+Even when this occurs, the resulting growth that then later unfolds is unlikely to bear any direct relationship to kinesthetic ability, though indirectly it could do so (in for example dedicating oneself to helping others achieve their own sporting potential).

 However sport, from so many perspectives, plays an increasing important role in modern culture.